 8. Lightstream

 Lightstream is not a downloadable software but a browser-based live streaming encoder.
 The Lightstream Studio lets you create unlimited projects and go live on major streaming platforms or custom RTMP destinations.
-It also supports guests and a green screen, and puts a light burden on your computer’s resources.
+It also supports console streaming without the need for a capture card.

 Features